Skip to content

 3. Certain foods

 FODMAP stands for Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols.
 In short: fermentable sugars.
-These short-chain sugars are contained in many different foods and are not fully digested in the gut, which can cause them to be excessively fermented by gut bacteria.
+These short-chain carbohydrates are contained in many different foods and are not fully digested in the gut, which can cause them to be excessively fermented by gut bacteria.

 This fermentation releases hydrogen gas that could lead to distension of the intestines, which can cause bloating.
 Some foods that are high in FODMAPs are onions, cabbage, apples, and beans – a very common source of bloating in many individuals.